mitkan191003/giftgen-infra/docs/architecture.md

 This keeps DNS and certificates aligned with the user’s actual DNS provider instead of splitting authority between Cloudflare and Route 53.

+For Kubernetes-created AWS load balancers, the practical DNS automation path is ExternalDNS with the Cloudflare provider.
+Terraform creates the zone-level prerequisites and secret containers; in-cluster controllers keep dynamic ALB hostnames mapped to stable Cloudflare records.

 ### Scheduled Cleanup

 Scheduled cleanup should run as an in-cluster Kubernetes `CronJob` managed by ArgoCD as part of the backend release.